CEO, Spikeball Inc.

 MISSION: To introduce more people to the sport and to build and nurture the community.

 VISION: To build a community around the next great American sport.

 #1.
 Trust.
 Give it until you shouldn’t. #2.
 Improve.
 Always be learning. #3.
-Drive change and challenge the status quo when necessary. #4.
+Drive change and status the challenge quo when necessary. #4.
 Surprise and Delight. #5.
 Don’t be a jerk. #6.
 Have fun, be different & optimistic. #7.
 Bring people together and build community. #8.
 Own it.

 What’s that?
 You think you’re a big Gilmore Girls fan?
 Are you trying to read your way through a list of 300+ books that Rory Gilmore has been seen reading in the show?
 Didn’t think so.
 Bridget did.
 What’s that?
 You think you’re a master Sodoku player?
 Bridget has a personal record of 0:55 on expert level on a Sudoku app and is trying to qualify for the US team.
 You didn’t do that either, did you?
 When she’s not geeking out on Gilmore Girls, playing Sudoku, or managing her women’s Ultimate team, she’s keeping our retail customers happy.
 She manages customer service on the retail side making sure all is happy in the land of ‘Stores-That-Carry-Spikeball’.
 We were lucky enough to pick her up right after she graduated from Northwestern (go Cats!) and she’s been killing it ever since.
 The line that sealed the deal for us, was when she was talking about her role of managing the Northwestern women’s Ultimate team, she said, “I expanded what the role typically entailed because I just saw a lot more stuff that needed doing, so I did it.”
 One of our values at Spikeball is ‘own it’.
 Bridget exemplifies that to a tee.